Alzheimer’s and Dry Mouth

 Misplacing things & not retracing steps

-A person with Alzheimer’s may put things in unusual places and not be able to find them again.
-They may even accuse others of stealing as the diseases progresses.
+A person with Alzheimer’s may put things in unusual places and be unable to find them again.
+They may even accuse others of stealing as the disease progresses.

-They may use poor judgement when dealing with their finances or pay less attention to keeping themselves clean.
+They may use poor judgment when dealing with their finances or pay less attention to keeping themselves clean.

 Not participating in social activities

-A person with this disease may lose the ability to hold or follow a conversation, and may withdraw themselves from hobbies or social engagements.
+A person with this disease may lose the ability to hold or follow a conversation and may withdraw from hobbies or social engagements.

 What is Xerostomia?

 Additionally, Alzheimer’s patients often suffer from dry mouth (or xerostomia) because they cannot produce as much saliva.
-This is a result of not drinking enough water as their signal for thirst is not as strong, or they may be taking a medicine that dries out their mouth.
+This results from not drinking enough water as their signal for thirst is not as strong, or they may be taking a medicine that dries out their mouth.

-If you are caring for someone with Alzheimer’s, check which medications they are taking.
-Some of them may have side effects of dry mouth, including, antihistamines, anti-depressants, diuretics, high blood-pressure drugs and pain killers.
+If you care for someone with Alzheimer’s, check which medications they are taking.
+Some of them may have side effects of dry mouth, including antihistamines, anti-depressants, diuretics, high blood-pressure drugs, and painkillers.

-In some cases, people with Alzheimer’s may not know that they have dry mouth and will not share their discomfort.
+Sometimes, people with Alzheimer’s may not know they have dry mouth and will not share their discomfort.
 Caregivers can spot dry mouth and give Alzheimer’s patients comfort and relief from their dry mouth symptoms.
 Some signs of dry mouth include: